fnky/Freeflow/README.md

 ## Development

 This project is just for fun, learning Objective-C (perhaps later Swift) and to write a real-like OS X application.
-However, you can of course contribute as much as you'd like – I love getting to know better ways of doing things more effienct.
+However, you can of course contribute as much as you'd like – I love getting to know better ways of doing things more efficient.

 ## About